Open at 9am, call free on 0808 208 4012

 If you are asking yourself the question ‘How do you make a Will?’, allow us to help.

 Before you write it, you will have to decide who gets what.
-Setting down the basics of your plan for your estate before discussing it with your family or close friends is a good place to start.
+Understanding what is a will and setting down the basics of your plan for your estate before discussing it with your family or close friends is a good place to start.

 You will then need to start thinking about how you want to split your property and money.
 If you want to leave a fixed sum, for example, this is called a ‘pecuniary bequest’.
 If you’d like to leave specific items, such as jewellery, this is known as a ‘specific bequest’.
 Meaning that you leave a particular item which belongs to you.

-If you need any assistance on how to write a Will, our Will writers are always available to help.
+If you need any assistance on how to make a will, our will writers are always available to help.
 Simply request a callback and one of our estate planning specialists will be in touch.

 When you come to us, you can rest assured that your estate is in the right hands.
-Our Will writers will listen to your wishes and provide sound advice on what’s best for you and your loved ones in the future.
+Our will writing professionals will listen to your wishes and provide sound advice on what’s best for you and your loved ones in the future.

-As members of this society, Key adheres to its proficient standards of technical knowledge and clarity and is committed to undergoing regular training to maintain its quality of service.
+As members of this society, Key adheres to its proficient standards of technical knowledge and clarity and is committed to undergoing regular training to maintain its quality of service when writing a will.

 Download guide